 How to make Matar Paneer Pulao

-Below is the step by step method to make Matar Paneer Pulao using Instant Pot.
+Below is the step-by-step method to make Matar Paneer Pulao using an Instant Pot.
 Please refer to the recipe card for pressure cooker and stove top instructions.

-If you are using frozen paneer, soak it in warm water for 30 mins or until its completely soft.
-Drain and cut in cubes.
+If you are using frozen paneer, soak it in warm water for 30 mins or until it's completely soft.
+Drain and cut into cubes.
 Keep the cubes in warm water until ready to use to prevent them from drying.

-Wash your rice until water runs clear and soak them in 2-3 cups of water till you prep rest of the ingredients.
+Wash your rice until the water runs clear and soak it in 2-3 cups of water till you prep the rest of the ingredients.

-Start Instant Pot on saute mode and to it add the whole spices.
-Stir for a few seconds and add the onions, salt and fry till light brown.
-Add ginger garlic and saute till raw garlic smell disappears.
+Start the Instant Pot on saute mode and to it add the whole spices.
+Stir for a few seconds and add the onions, salt, and fry till light brown.
+Add ginger and garlic, and sauté until the raw garlic smell disappears.

-Add all the spices and cook for few seconds followed by tomato puree.
-Cook for a min or two.
+Add all the spices and cook for a few seconds, followed by the tomato puree.
+Cook for a minute or two.

-Drain the water from the rice completely and add it along with green peas and 1 cup water, mix well.
-Deglaze if needed. ensure nothing is sticking to the bottom of the pot.
-Drain the water from paneer too and add it as well.
-Give it a quick gentle mix.
+Drain the water from the rice thoroughly and add it, along with the green peas and 1 cup of water, mixing well.
+Deglaze if needed.
+Ensure nothing is sticking to the bottom of the pot.
+Drain the water from the paneer, too, and add it as well.
+Mix gently.

-Close the Instant pot lid with vent sealing and cook on manual or pressure cook (high) for 6 mins.
-Once the cooking is complete, quick release after 5 mins.
+Close the Instant Pot lid with vent sealing and cook on manual or pressure cook (high) for 5 mins.
+Once the cooking is complete, quick-release after 5 minutes.

 Delicious Paneer Matar Pulao is ready, serve warm with some cucumber raita.